 The Medina Lake Dam was designated a state historical landmark in 1976 by the Texas Historical Commission and was entered into The National Register of Historic Places at that time.
 The dam was also recognized as a civil engineering landmark in 1991 by the American Civil Engineering Society and a plaque with that designation sits on the dam, alongside the Historical Commission plaque.
 Today, the area that is known as Mormon’s Bluff was the site of one of the first Mormon colonies in Texas.
 A third plaque sits on the dam recognizing this settlement.

-Two books have been written specifically about the history of Medina Lake, the first by the Reverend Cyril Matthew Kuehne, originally published by St. Mary’s University in San Antonio, entitled “Ripples From Medina Lake”.
+Three books have been written specifically about the history of Medina Lake, the first by the Reverend Cyril Matthew Kuehne, originally published by St. Mary’s University in San Antonio, entitled “Ripples From Medina Lake”.
 This book is currently being reprinted by the Castro Colonies Historical Society in Castroville.
 It is available at the Castroville Chamber of Commerce.

 The second book was published by Trinity University Press in 1989, sponsored by the MLPS and written by its first president, Marilyn Schlitz.
 The title of the book is “Reflections on Medina Lake” and it was printed in coordination with the 75th Anniversary of the Medina Dam Celebration in 1987.
 We hope to have it reprinted and available for the Medina Lake Dam Centennial Celebration in 2012.